Guided Cycle Tour - 15 Days / 14 Nights

 Day 4: Mai Chau - Ninh Binh (50 km + 35 km)

-This morning you farewell your homestay hosts and cycle from Mai Chau to Mai Hai, and then on to Co Luong (approx 50kms).
-You’ll ride through more paddy fields and test you riding skills (or suspension) with the shallow potholes that can be found on the road.
-Pass farmers riding atop their load drawn by lumbering water buffalo, ride through small towns and wave to friendly locals on your way through picture-perfect Vietnam – lush green fields, towering limestone mountains, tranquil waterways and charming historic sites.
-A bus trip then takes you along the Ho Chi Minh Road with a lunch stop before Ninh Binh.
-If you arrive in Ninh Binh with time (and energy) to spare you can take a 35 km cycle around the surrounding area.
-This is a wonderful chance to see everyday rural life in action as well as take in the beautiful countryside.
+Today cycle from Mai Chau to Mai Hai, and then on to Co Luong (approx 50kms).
+You’ll ride via more paddy fields, towering limestone mountains, tranquil water ways and charming historic sites.
+Your support bus then takes you along the Ho Chi Minh Road with a lunch stop before Ninh Binh.
+Time in the afternoon to explore everyday rural life in the beautiful surrounding countryside.

 Day 5: Ninh Binh - Hue (50 km)